ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 This error should only happen if you are running an x86 Linux VM on Apple Silicon.

 Make sure you have pulled the latest version of the OFOT-Chipyard repository.
 If you have, check `build.sbt` in the `ofot-chipyard` folder and search for `+UseConcMarkSweepGC`.
-If it doesn't exist, notify your instructor.
+If it doesn't exist, search for `+UseConcMarkSweepGC` in `build-setup.sh`.
+If both searches turn up to be empty, notify your instructor.

 For an immediate fix, edit your VM settings to use only **1 core**.
 This will result in an extremely slow build, but it will build.